Bucaro Royal received an Honorable Mention in the Best Independent Perfume category at the 11th Art and Olfaction Awards in 2025 held in Los Angeles.

 Torreja Sacra

-This fragrance is born from stale bread and simple wine: from that ancient gesture that transforms necessity into beauty.
+This perfume is born from stale bread and simple wine: from that ancient gesture that turns necessity into beauty.
 Torreja Sacra is inspired by the Spanish torrija, a 15th-century creation forged from hunger, ingenuity, and devotion.
-In an era when abundance was rare, stale bread was never discarded: it was combined with wine, honey, and fire to be reborn as nourishment, comfort, and ritual.
-In convents, torrijas were offered to the sick and to women who had recently given birth, a gesture intended to restore both body and spirit.
-Over time, the recipe left the cloisters and spread to taverns and homes, eventually becoming—even today—the quintessential dessert of Holy Week, a sweet symbol of fasting and celebration.
+In an era when abundance was the exception, stale bread was never thrown away: it was combined with wine, honey, and fire to be reborn as food, comfort, and ritual.
+In convents, torrijas were offered to the sick and women who had just given birth, a gesture intended to restore body and spirit.
+Over time, the recipe left the cloisters and made its way into taverns and homes, until it became—even today—the quintessential dessert of Holy Week, a sweet symbol of fasting and celebration.

-Torreja Sacra is not a complacent gourmand, but an olfactory liturgy: the bread toasted by the fire, the spiced wine, the honey that melts with the milk, the murmur of the spices —nutmeg, clove, ginger— and a background of benzoin, patchouli, sandalwood, vanilla and oud, where the earth becomes incense and memory becomes skin.
+Torreja Sacra is not a complacent gourmand, but an olfactory liturgy: bread toasted over a fire, spiced wine, honey melting with milk, the murmur of spices—nutmeg, cloves, ginger—and a base of benzoin, patchouli, sandalwood, vanilla, and oud, where the earth becomes incense and memory becomes skin.

-Reverent Gourmand, Torreja Sacra emerges from that same flame: a tribute to ancestral wisdom that transforms the humble into art.
+A reverent gourmand, Torreja Sacra emerges from that same flame: a tribute to the ancestral wisdom that transforms the humble into art.

 Olfactory Notes